Lawmakers call pandemic unemployment fraud ‘the greatest theft of taxpayer dollars’

 Lawmakers now say some of that was used for “the greatest theft of taxpayer dollars.”
 That’s the title of the House Ways and Means Committee hearing on unchecked unemployment fraud.

-Read: FEMA approves millions in group flood insurance for those affected by Hurricanes Ian and Nicole

 A key question for lawmakers is how much money are we talking about here?
-Two experts estimated on the low end of the fraud is between $60 billion and $76 billion.
-Another said it’s too early to estimate, but he wouldn’t be surprised if it exceeds $100 billion.
+Two experts estimated on the low end the fraud is between $60 billion and $76 billion.
+Another said it’s too early to give an estimate, but he wouldn’t be surprised if it exceeds $100 billion.

+Read: DOJ: Feeding Our Future founder among 47 charged in $250 million theft scheme from pandemic program

 Rep. Beth Van Duyne asked if there is any hope of ever seeing these dollars again.